Jolanrensen/kt-suspend-props-plugin/README.md

 3. Robust naming of under-the-hood-created functions
 4. Making sure creating an annotation class SuspendProp by the user is no longer needed
 5. Local Suspend Delegates (might require variable references to work)
+6. thisRef in suspend operator functions is now always null, make this work

 ## How does it work?
 The plugin essentially rewrites the property into suspend functions.
 It works in two stages: